BrandNewCongress/core/docs/PETITION.md

 ## Updating

-To see your updates, visit `https://now.brandnewcongress.org/api/update/cosmic?secret=` and paste in the secret that Ben gave you when you asked him for it.
+To see your updates, wait up to a minute.